Uluṟu Photography Workshop 2027 (Red Centre, NT)

 Who this is for

-- Anyone chasing a clean Milky Way alignment over Uluru
+- Anyone chasing a clean Milky Way over the Red Centre under dark skies

 - Beginners wanting structure, and advanced shooters wanting real refinement